netidx/netidx-book/src/tools/publisher.md

     - 54.32.223.1@172.31.0.0/16 will bind to any interface matching 172.31.0.0,
       but will advertise it's address to the resolver as 54.32.223.1.
-    - 54.32.224.1@0.0.0.0/32 will bind to every interface on the local machine but will advertise it's address to the resolver as 54.32.223.1.
+    - 54.32.224.1@0.0.0.0/32 will bind to every interface on the local machine but will advertise its address to the resolver as 54.32.224.1.
     - 54.32.224.1:5001@172.31.23.234:5001 will bind to 172.31.23.234 on port 5001
       but will advertise it's address to the resolver as 54.32.224.1:5001.
 This would correspond to a typical single port forward NAT situation.